marconimarques/1.2-Ai-Product-Strategy-Workout/README.md

 ﻿# Product Strategy Coach

-This folder contains a Codex skill for a **10–15 minute AI product strategy drill**: one difficult, realistic multiple-choice scenario, then grading + coaching.
+This folder contains a Codex skill for a **10–15 minute AI product strategy drill**: one realistic multiple-choice scenario, then grading + coaching.

 It can take a while to pose a question because it reads and synthesizes the local `.txt` strategy docs.
 The point is to assimilate that AI Product Strategy content into faster product decisions.